apify/apify-docs/docs/storage/key_value_store.md

 });
 ```

+The `Apify.getInput()`method is not only a shortcut to `Apify.getValue("INPUT")`- it is also compatible with `Apify.metamorph()` [[docs](https://docs.apify.com/actors/source-code#metamorph)].
+This is because a metamorphed actor run's input is stored in the `INPUT-METAMORPH-1` key instead of `INPUT`, which hosts the original input.

-For more information on managing your key-value stores with the Apify SDK, see the SDK [documentation](https://sdk.apify.com/docs/guides/data-storage#key-value-store) and its [API reference](https://sdk.apify.com/docs/api/key-value-store).
+For more information on managing your key-value stores with the Apify SDK, see the SDK [documentation](https://sdk.apify.com/docs/guides/data-storage#key-value-store) and the `KeyValueStore` class's [API reference](https://sdk.apify.com/docs/api/key-value-store#keyvaluestoregetvaluekey).

 ### [](#javascript-api-client) JavaScript API client

 Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-keyValueStores) (`apify-client`) allows you to access your key-value stores from any Node.js application, whether it is running on the Apify platform or elsewhere.

-For help with setting up the JavaScript API client, see the Storage documentation's [overview page](https://docs.apify.com/storage/#javascript-api-client).
+For help with setting up the client, see the JavaScript API client section on the [overview page](https://docs.apify.com/storage/#javascript-api-client).

-After importing the `apify-client` package into your application and creating an instance of it, save it to a variable for easier access.
+After [importing](https://docs.apify.com/storage/#javascript-api-client) the `apify-client` package into your application and creating an instance of it, save it to a variable for easier access.

 ```js
 // Save your key-value stores to a variable for easier access